 Research in neuroscience shows that drawing is a powerful method of learning.
 Students who drew pictures of a list of words recalled more than twice as much as when writing notes, listening to a recording, or watching images on a screen.

 Author Daniel Pink, in his book A Whole New Mind: Why Right-Brainers Will Rule the Future, believes that global forces are combining to reduce or eliminate logic-based, linear-thinking jobs, such as coding.
 Parents who want to equip their children for the 21st century, must help them develop creativity and innovative thinking—the so-called “right side of the brain.”

 Pink claims that “design,” or the creation of something that doesn’t exist, is one of six right-brain skills.
-These skills can’t be outsourced to robots, computers, or call centers in Asia.
+These skills can’t be outsourced to robots, computers, or call centers.
 And drawing is a powerful way to access and develop this skill.

 4. Drawing improves spatial visualization skills.

 To understand the concept of spatial visualization, try this mental test.
 Imagine a simple object that is not symmetrical, such as a coffee mug with a handle.
 Now, imagine turning the object on its side and rotating it a quarter turn.
 The process of producing that movie in your mind is spatial visualization.

 As Debbie Sterling learned, spatial visualization is crucial for most types of engineering.
 But it’s an important skill for many other careers as well.
 An interior designer must be able to envision the ideal placement of furniture in a room to allow it to “flow.”
 A biochemist must be able to conceptualize the physical interactions of complex three-dimensional molecules.
 A baseball player must understand the trajectory of a curve ball and adjust his swing to meet it with the bat.